Common fixed point problem: Later research

-Although the discovery of counterexamples by Boyce and Huneke meant that the decade-long pursuit of a proof of the commuting function conjecture was lost, it did enable researchers to focus their efforts on investigating under what conditions, in addition to the ones already discovered, the conjecture still might hold true.
+Although the discovery of counterexamples by Boyce and Huneke meant that the decade-long pursuit of a proof of the commuting function conjecture was over, it did enable researchers to focus their efforts on investigating under what conditions, in addition to the ones already discovered, the conjecture still might hold true.

 Boyce extended the work of Maxfield/Mourant and Chu/Moyer in 1971, showing weaker conditions that allow both of the commuting functions to have period 2 points but still imply that they must have a common fixed point.
 His work was later extended by Theodore Mitchell, Julio Cano, and Jacek R. Jachymski.

 Over 25 years after the publication of his first paper, Jungck defined additional conditions under which $f$ and $g$ will have a common fixed point, based on the notions of periodic points and the coincidence set of the functions, that is, the values for which $f(x) = g(x)$.

 Baxter permutations have become a subject of research in their own right and have been applied to other problems beyond the common fixed point problem.